floweredscarf/su25/about.md

 limited by our need to sleep at night.
 That means that, if you are on the other side of the world, you may have to be up all night to attend our offerings.
 We thus do not recommend that you take the course if you will not be physically located in an amenable timezone, although we will not prevent you.
 You must take the exams in person.
 Everything other than exams can be done remotely.
-If you can't attend the midterm in-person, but can attend the final, please email us.
+If you can't attend the midterm in-person, but can attend the final in-person, please email us.

 ### Mental Health & Wellness